im-tomu/fomu-workshop/README.md

 You can see that it takes very little code to take a Signal from HDL and expose it on the Wishbone bus.

-## Working with LiteX and co-simulation with Renode
+## Working with LiteX and (co-)simulation with Renode

 LiteX used as the soft SoC on Fomu is a very robust and scalable soft SoC platform, capable of running both bare metal binaries, Zephyr and even Linux.

 It is also supported in [Renode](https://renode.io), which is an open source simulation framework that lets you run unmodified software in a fully controlled and inspectable environment.
 Renode is a functional simulator, which means it aims to mimic the observable behavior of the hardware instead of trying to be cycle-accurate.

-We will now se how a full-blown Zephyr RTOS can be run on LiteX in Renode, and then how this simulation can be interfaced with a Fomu for a useful HW/SW co-development workflow.
+We will now see how a full-blown Zephyr RTOS can be run on LiteX in Renode, and then how this simulation can be interfaced with a Fomu for a useful HW/SW co-development workflow.

 > Note: Apart from RISC-V and LiteX platforms, Renode supports many other architectures and platforms, as described in the [documentation](https://renode.readthedocs.io/en/latest/introduction/supported-boards.html), which also includes a user manual and a few tutorials.
 > You can also take a look at a [Video Tutorials section on Renode's website](https://renode.io/tutorials/).